reeseburns/Job-Application-Tracker/README.md

 ### Step 4.
 Set Up The Environment File
 * The environment file contains sensitive information that is needed to run the web app.
 This is information like the server name, server identifier, the secret key, and other environment variables.
-For this project, the environemnt file was sent to the graders and admins.

-1. Download the environment file
+1. Download the environment file .env
 2. Move the .env file to the main directory of the web app

 ### Step 5.
 Run The Web App